datvm/LukeMauiFilePicker/README.md

 This project is an attempt to temporarily fix dotnet/maui#11088 .
 This project also provides pickers experience across almost all platforms: WinUI, Android, iOS and Mac Catalyst.
-So far from my test, **no permission is needed** since you only have access to specific files that user picks.
+So far from my test, ~~**no permission is needed** since you only have access to specific files that user picks.~~ you only need to declare permission on MacOS, no other permission is needed on other platforms.

 See [demo project](./LukeMauiFilePicker.Demo/) with sample text editor app: **Opening a single file**, **Opening multiple files** (concatenate all the content) and **Saving into a file** (location and name picked by user).